prohippo/pyelly/README.txt

                       improve output of FSA unit testing
                       extend "marking" rules for new data
-                      extend "default" stop exception rules for Sr. and Jr. update documentation
+                      extend "default" stop exception rules for Sr. and Jr. extend "default" morphological stemming
+                      update documentation
                       add Google News data
+ 1.4.29  - 07may2018  bug in ellyChar in checking for letter or digit
+                      extend "marking" rules for new data
+                      update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure